Interactions

 Next steps

-- Data & Bindings -- Learn about view model properties used in
+- Variables & Bindings -- Learn about bound values used in

 set_view_modelandsend_eventactions. - Publishing -- Interactions are validated during the publish pre-flight check.